indexeddbshim/IndexedDBShim/README.md

 ### Windows Phone

+*This information might be outdated.
+Reports on current support or fixes welcome.*

 IndexedDBShim works on Windows Phone via a Cordova/PhoneGap plug-in.
 There are two plugins available: [cordova-plugin-indexedDB](https://github.com/MSOpenTech/cordova-plugin-indexedDB) and [cordova-plugin-indexeddb-async](https://github.com/ABB-Austin/cordova-plugin-indexeddb-async).